 To make fashion production more circular, recycling of garments needs to be incorporated into the current production cycle.
 So let’s have a look at recycling clothing textiles to make new clothes and find different uses.

 The Complicated World of Recycling of Clothes

 Recycling of fabric has become a hot topic over the past few years.
 Fast fashion means the average cost of garments have decreased and it is quantity, rather than quality, that is produced.
 Low quality also means garments only last a few washes before being thrown away.

-Fast fashion has major repercussions for the environment as this trend has resulted in a huge surplus of garments, that often ends up in the trash and then landfill.
+Fast fashion has major repercussions for the environment as this trend has resulted in a huge surplus of garments.
+These often ends up in the trash, and then landfill.
 At the moment, 92 million tons of fabric are disposed of globally per year.
-Many of these textiles are made with petrochemical substances that come from non-renewable resources and are also made from materials that cannot be recycled.
+Many of these textiles are made with petrochemical substances that come from non-renewable resources.
+And many are also made from materials that cannot be recycled.

 Globally, only 12% of textiles used for clothing ends up being recycled.
 This is far less than the 66% of paper, 27% of glass and 29% of plastic PET bottles that are recycled in the USA.
 Most of the recycled polyester that is currently used in clothing, comes from recycled plastic bottles, rather than recycled clothing.
 The average American throws away 37kg of clothes and shoes every year, with only 13.6% being recycled.

 Discover more about the recycling of clothes in this post on Recycling of Fabric – is it the future of Fashion?